Hunter Zolomon: Rogue War

 Zoom is freed from imprisonment by Cheetah (Barbara Minerva), seeking to recruit him into the Secret Society of Super Villains.
 Although the two share a minor attraction and romance, Zoom still considers himself married to Ashley.

 Zoom infiltrates the Rogue war between Captain Cold's Rogues, the Trickster's reformed Rogues, and the Top's brainwashed Rogues.
 After spiriting Ashley out of danger to Linda's home, Zoom returns to the battlefront to dispatch Captain Cold whom he believes is wasting the Flash's time.
 As Wally and Kid Flash (Bart Allen) attempt to contain the battle, Zoom threatens to snap Bart's neck in a manner reminiscent of what Barry had done to Eobard Thawne.
 Before Zoom can kill Kid Flash, however, Thawne arrives on a cosmic treadmill with Jay Garrick chained to it.

 A battle ensues between the three Flashes and the two Zooms.
 Zolomon and Thawne capture Wally and jump onto the treadmill.
 Zolomon forces Wally to repeatedly experience their first fight in which Linda was severely injured, feeling that West should be made to focus on feelings of sorrow and loss to become a better hero.
 However, Barry arrives on his own cosmic treadmill in search of Thawne.
 Barry subsequently saves Wally and returns Thawne to the predecessor's proper place in the timeline.
 The enraged Zoom then begins running around the world, building up speed to collide with and kill Linda.
 Wally catches up with Zoom and pushes him, causing the villain to fall forward into the sonic boom that he himself used to kill Linda's twins, thus creating a "fissure in time" that restores Linda's pregnancy.
 Wally grabs Zoom and uses the treadmill to return to the present.
 Zoom recognizes his mistreatment of Wally and briefly apologizes before slipping into the timestream.
 He is later seen as a ghostly figure apologizing to Ashley.

-Zoom returns during Infinite Crisis as the Secret Society of Super Villains' chief speedster.
+Zoom returns during the 2005–2006 "Infinite Crisis" storyline as the Secret Society of Super Villains' chief speedster.
 He serves as a member of the Society's strike force, scarring Damage with super-speed punches and massacring the Freedom Fighters.